 PW [00:45:59] Well, I think a lot of it had to do with being the communicator, basically the communication increasing immensely.
-I mean, I would suggest I still don't think that nurses as a whole are terribly into trade unionism, to be honest, but they have all seen the amazing improvements to their collective agreements.
+I would suggest, I still don't think that nurses as a whole are terribly into trade unionism, to be honest, but they have all seen the amazing improvements to their collective agreements.
 I mean, there are always people that want more.
-But really, if you compare the working conditions and everything that I know nurses had to experience for, until the union got strong over the years, I think anybody will recognize that the union has done an immense amount of work for, for nurses.
-And I think that there are there, there is like anything else, a lot of young nurses.
-I mean, there are a lot of nurses who are very interested in the environment and that's how I think.
-I think unions basically have to remain current to, to things that that their members are actually interested in.
-And that's something that, we paid a lot of attention to that and polling our members and working to try and find out what the, what were the passions that our nurses have.
-BCNU has always had a lot of stewards though so that there's a strong committed core group of activists.
-But social media has its ups and downs, as we all know.
-So it's, it's very easy to criticize as much as it is to get information.
-So I, I think that nurses are no different than the general public.
-You've got nurses who have all sorts of backgrounds and all sorts of, of passions and that that's just a reality of the labour movement today.
+But really, if you compare the working conditions and everything that I know nurses had to experience until the union got strong over the years, I think anybody will recognize that the union has done an immense amount of work for nurses.
+I think that there are, there is like anything else, a lot of young nurses.
+There are a lot of nurses who are very interested in the environment and that's how I think unions basically have to remain current to things that their members are actually interested in.
+That's something that we paid a lot of attention to that and polling our members and working to try and find out what were the passions that our nurses had.
+BCNU has always had a lot of stewards though, so there's a strong committed core group of activists.
+Social media has its ups and downs, as we all know.
+It's very easy to criticize as much as it is to get information.
+I think that nurses are no different than the general public.
+You've got nurses who have all sorts of backgrounds and all sorts of passions and that's just a reality of the labour movement today.

-DS [00:48:16] You said that when you were young your mother was a nurse and there was no way you wanted to be a nurse just for that, that reason.
-What would you say today to a daughter that, that held the same opinion that you were a nurse and there's no way I'm going to be a nurse?
+DS [00:48:16] You said that when you were young your mother was a nurse, and there was no way you wanted to be a nurse just for that reason.
+What would you say today to a daughter that held the same opinion that, "you were a nurse and there's no way I'm going to be a nurse"?